ghosnkarl/pytorch-complete/README.md

-# Machine Learning with PyTorch — Comple## 🎯 Learning Outcomes
+# Machine Learning with PyTorch — Complete 🎯 Learning Outcomes

 By completing this curriculum, you'll be able to: